Collection Measures – Tax Debt

 Suspension of collection measures

 In some cases, the law states that no collection measures can be taken until a set amount of time has elapsed.
-In the case of personal income tax debt, for example, we cannot take any collection measures while your objection is being processed or before the deadline for filing an appeal has passed.
+In the case of personal income tax debt, for example, we cannot take any collection measures while your objection or appeal is being processed or before the deadline for filing an appeal has passed.